OBJ: Felt disrespected by Giants, mulled retiring

 Odell Beckham Jr. revealed in a new GQ cover story that he felt "disrespected" by the New York Giants when they traded him to the Cleveland Browns earlier this offseason and that things got so bad at times the past few years that he had contemplated stepping away from the game.

-The wide-ranging interview talked about everything from Beckham's happiness (he says he's happier now than ever), his musical taste, rumors about being gay (he said he found it humorous, adding "I have no problem with anyone's sexual orientation"), his hair, The Catch, the trade and the Giants.
+The wide-ranging interview covered Beckham's happiness (he says he's happier now than ever), his musical taste, rumors about his being gay (he said he found it humorous, adding, "I have no problem with anyone's sexual orientation"), his hair, The Catch, the trade and the Giants.

-Beckham was drafted by the Giants in the first round of the 2014 NFL draft.
-He became a superstar and record-smashing receiver in New York.
-He was traded in March.
+Beckham was drafted by the Giants in the first round in 2014.
+He became a superstar and record-smashing receiver in New York before he was traded in March.

 "I felt disrespected, because I felt like I was a main reason at keeping that brand alive.
 They were getting prime-time games, still, as a 5-and-11 team.
 Why?
 Because people want to see the show.
 You want to see me play.
 That's just real rap.
 I'm not sitting here like, 'It's because of me.'
 But let's just be real.
 That's why we're still getting prime-time games.
 I felt disrespected they weren't even man enough to even sit me down to my face and tell me what's going on."

-Neither seem to be at the top of Beckham's Christmas card list, although his relationship with co-owner John Mara seems much more amicable post-trade.
+Neither seems to be at the top of Beckham's Christmas card list, although his relationship with co-owner John Mara seems much more amicable post-trade.

 "I'll forever have respect for [Giants president and CEO] Mr. Mara.
 Everything he's ever done for me, he's shown nothing but love," Beckham said.
 "Even when we were having our talks, it was coming from a place of love.
 I could always feel it.
 So I'll forever have respect for him.